leodecorte/dashboard/README.md

 - Sport : Find the sport you want to practice thanks to this tool.
 - Gmail : this one lets you see the last mail you received in Gmail.

-This application was created by Remi, Olivier, Leonardo, Jules, and Jonathan.
+This application was created by Leonardo, Jules, Jonathan, Remi and Olivier.

-Thanks you for reading, if you have any questions, please contact : remi.triton@epitech.eu
+Thanks.